Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/random.md

 For user-defined distributions, or Hipparchus distributions not included among the `nextXxx` methods of `RandomDataGenerator`, one can use the `nextDeviate` methods, which take real or integer distribution instances as arguments, implementing a generic inversion-based sampling method for arbitrary distributions.
 There are also `nextDeviates` methods that take a distribution and an integer as arguments.
 These are handy when you want to generate an array of random values.
 Any distribution, including thos covered by the `nextXxx` methods, can be passed to these methods and `RandomDataGenerator` will use the best implementation that it has.

-### Cryptographically secure random sequences

-It is possible for a sequence of numbers to appear random, but nonetheless to be predictable based on the algorithm used to generate the sequence.
-If in addition to randomness, strong unpredictability is required, it is best to use a
-[secure random number generator](http://www.wikipedia.org/wiki/Cryptographically_secure_pseudo-random_number_generator) to generate values (or strings).
-The nextSecureXxx methods implemented by `RandomDataGenerator` use the JDK `SecureRandom` PRNG to generate cryptographically secure sequences.
-The `setSecureAlgorithm` method allows you to change the underlying PRNG.
-These methods are __much slower__ than the corresponding "non-secure" versions, so they should only be used when cryptographic security is required.
-The `ISAACRandom` class implements a fast cryptographically secure pseudorandom number generator.

 ### Seeding pseudo-random number generators

 By default, the implementation provided in `RandomDataGenerator` uses a Well19937c generator seeded with the system time and its system identity hashcode.
-For the non-secure methods, starting with the same seed always produces the same sequence of values.
-Secure sequences started with the same seeds will diverge.
+Starting with the same seed always produces the same sequence of values.
 To generate sequences of random data values, you should always instantiate __one__ ` RandomDataGenerator` and use it repeatedly instead of creating new instances for subsequent values in the sequence.
 For example, the following will generate a random sequence of 50